aucloud/vcd-postman-collection/docs/README.md

+Hello Chris - this is a test change.

 # Postman Collection For VCD API

 This is a postman collection & environment variables for testing vcd API.
 The entry for this repo is to create a new VM by utilising vcd API.